 The Clark School engages in a broad and deep array of research programs to solve important engineering problems and develop new knowledge.

 The Clark School provides training for undergraduate and graduate students in the full range of engineering disciplines.

 The Clark School, through the Maryland Technology Enterprise Institute (MTECH), fosters technology entrepreneurship among students and faculty and serves the needs of technology businesses.

-The Clark School's undergraduate programs collectively rank 19th in the nation according to the 2011 U.S. News & World Report survey.
-The Clark School is ranked 9th in the nation among public undergraduate engineering programs.
+The Clark School's undergraduate programs collectively rank 23rd in the nation according to the U.S. News & World Report's Best Colleges survey.
+The Clark School is ranked 11th in the nation among public undergraduate engineering programs.